 Summarizing the United States can be tricky.
 From the beating urban hubs of New York, Miami, Boston and Los Angeles, to the vast, wide open plains and peaks of Montana, to the volcanoes and hidden valleys of Hawaii, there’s just so much to see, do and experience.
 It’s this versatility that makes it the perfect place to study, regardless of what your major is, or your interests are.
 The diversity of the United States also adds to it.
 The country has a long history of immigration – and this makes its more than 300 million inhabitants one of the most diverse populations in the world.

 The United States is made up of fifty states, plus the District of Columbia.
-Each state has its own unique character, traits and sights and sounds to explore.
-As well as influences from all over the world, the States stretch from the Atlantic, to the Pacific, to the Gulf of Mexico – an entire continent of adventure in one country.
+Each state has its own unique character, traits, sights, and sounds to explore.

 United States – Quick facts & figures